duff-lab-team/AD-EV-characterisation/README.md

 The left-most port specifies the port desired locally, whereas the right-most is the port on the server.
 The right-most argument is the user@ip-address details used to log into the server.
+Once connected, visit `http://localhost:8787/` as before, assuming 8787 is the local port in the tunnel.
 More details can be found here: [https://divingintogeneticsandgenomics.rbind.io/post/run-rstudio-server-with-singularity-on-hpc/](https://divingintogeneticsandgenomics.rbind.io/post/run-rstudio-server-with-singularity-on-hpc/).

 ### 2. Apptainer